israman30/Israel-Portfolio/README.md

 ###### *Technology*

-- *Crafting native applications involves harnessing the power of Google and Apple IDEs.
-In the realm of ```Xcode```, I skillfully utilize ```URLRequest``` and Codable services, while on the ```Android``` front, I leverage ```OKHttpClient``` and ```Picasso```, a third-party library.*

-- *Collection view __Xcode__ and Recycler view __Android Studio__, helps to re-use each cell/item when an article is been render.
-Chaching info for each cell/item, helps to save network calls each time a cell/item is called/re-use*
+- *Developing native applications requires leveraging the capabilities of both Google and Apple's integrated development environments (IDEs).
+In Xcode, I adeptly employ Swift's `async/await` syntax alongside the `Codable` protocol to handle asynchronous tasks and data parsing efficiently.
+On the Android platform, I utilize `OkHttpClient` for HTTP operations and integrate the `Picasso` library to streamline image loading processes.
+This combination ensures robust and responsive mobile applications across both ecosystems.*

+- *In mobile application development, efficient rendering of lists is achieved through the use of `UICollectionView` in Xcode and `RecyclerView` in Android Studio.
+These components optimize performance by reusing cells or items during the rendering process.
+Implementing caching mechanisms for each cell/item minimizes repetitive network calls, as cached data is utilized when a cell/item is reused.
+This approach enhances application efficiency and provides a smoother user experience.*

 # The Chalkboard

-Save the date and get your todos organized :iphone:

-> This version has been entirely updated using Swift.
-It stores data locally, allowing completed tasks to be removed.
-Additionally, it features local notifications that can be set for specific dates.
+Organize your tasks and set reminders effortlessly with our latest app update!
+Rewritten entirely in Swift, this version offers local data storage for managing your to-dos, the ability to remove completed tasks, and the convenience of scheduling local notifications for specific dates.
+Stay on top of your commitments with ease.

 <p align="center">
 <img src="/img/chalk/one.png" width="200"> <img src="/img/chalk/three.png" width="200">